- Department, Office, or School

 Liaoning Province Normal University, Liaoning, China

-Hui-Michael, Y., Kemp, K. & Pinheiro B. (in press).
+Hui-Michael, Y., Kemp, K. & Pinheiro B. (2019).
 The role of educator preparation programs in education of young children.
 In F. Obiakor, T. Banks, J. Graves & A. Rotatori (Eds).
 Educating Young Children With and Without Exceptionalities: New Perspectives.
 Information Age Publishing.

 Kene, P., Castagno, K. S., & Hui-Michael, Y. (2019).
 The impact of lectures by diverse professionals on diversity awareness: Pre-post changes.
 Diversity, Social Justice, and the Educational Leader: 2(4), 20-31.

 Hui-Michael, Y. (2018).
 Engaging multicultural special education: My journey.
 In F. Obiakor & Y. Hui- Michael, (Eds.).
 Voices of Asian Americans in Higher Education: Unheard Stories.
 Information Age Publishing.

 Obiakor, F. & Michael, Y. (Eds.)
 (2018).
 Voices of Asian Americans in Higher Education: Unheard Stories.
 Information Age Publishing.

 Hui-Michael, Y. (2014).
 Educating Asian American students with exceptional needs.
 In F. Obiakor & A. Rotatori (Eds).
 Multicultural education for learners with special needs in the twenty-first century (pp.85-104).
 Information Age Publishing.

 Hui-Michael Y. & Garcia, S. B. (2009).
 Teachers’ Perceptions and Attributions of Asian American Students: Implications for Special Education Referral.
 Journal of Multiple Voices for Culturally and Linguistically Diverse Exceptional Learner, 12 (1), 21-37.